adrian-wood/test3/BADC/readme.md

 ### `cylc` Scripts and Files

-The BADC suite is run on `,db-apps` by `cylc`.
+The BADC suite is run on `mdb-apps` by `cylc`.
 The `BADC/cylc` directory containes the various `suite.rc` files, shell scripts etc that are required to configure `cylc` to run the suites at the appropriate times.

 The directory structure is as follows: